-Finalizing a divorce involves many decisions, including "Who gets the house".
-There are generally two options when discussing the house - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties should order an appraisal of the mutual real estate.
+Divorce settlements involve many decisions, including "Who gets the house".
+There are generally two alternatives when it comes to real estate - it can be put on the market and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would be wise to get an appraisal of the residence.

-Contact us if you require an appraisal for the purposes of a divorce or other separation of assets.
+Contact us if your needs include an appraisal dealing with a divorce or other allocation of assets.

-When the intended use of an appraisal is the division of assets, it must have a well-supported, expert document that can be supported during a trial.
-Joseph Mier & Associates pledges to give you the very best in service with professional courtesy and the highest quality appraisal.
-Working through the sensitive needs of a divorce situation is frequent territory for us.
+When the intended use of an appraisal is a divorce settlement, it should include a well-established, expert document that can be supported in court.
+Joseph Mier & Associates pledges to give you the very best in service with courtesy and well-supported conclusions.
+We understand how to provide for the delicate needs of a divorce situation.

-Attorneys in LA and accountants depend on our opinions when determining what the real property is worth for estates, divorces, or other disputes where it is in question.
-We have a great deal of expertise working with everyone involved and are standing by to assist your needs.
-We submit appraisal documents for courts or various agencies that meet or exceed their requirements.
+Attorneys in LA and accountants depend on our analysis when ascertaining real property values for estates, divorces, or other disputes where it is important.
+We have a great deal of expertise working with everyone involved and are ready to assist with your needs.
+We submit appraisal reports that meet the requirements of the courts and various agencies.

-For attorneys dealing with a divorce, your case's evidence frequently requires an appraisal to ascertain fair market value for the residential real estate involved.
-A great deal of the time the divorce date can be different from the date you requested the appraisal.
-We are familiar with the procedures and requirements necessary to develop a retroactive appraisal that has an effective date and Fair Market Value conclusion that matches the date of divorce.
-For each divorce appraisal we perform we keep in mind that they need to be handled with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which means the highest amount of confidentiality, resulting in the utmost discretion.
+As a lawyer dealing with a divorce, your case's material facts often requires an appraisal to establish fair market value for the residential real estate involved.
+Many times the divorce date may not be the same as the date you requested the appraisal.
+We are familiar with the techniques and what it takes to perform a retroactive appraisal with an effective date and Fair Market Value opinion matching the date of divorce.
+We perform lots of divorce appraisals (unfortunately) and we understand that they require prudence delicately.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.